ghiscoding/slickgrid-react/docs/column-functionalities/editors.md

 ```

 ### Change Default DOMPurify Options (sanitize html)
-If you find that the HTML that you passed is being sanitized and you wish to change it, then you can change the default `sanitizeHtmlOptions` property defined in the Global Grid Options, for more info on how to change these global options, see the [Wiki - Global Grid Options](/ghiscoding/slickgrid-react/wiki/Global-Options) and also take a look at the [GitHub - DOMPurify](https://github.com/cure53/DOMPurify#can-i-configure-it) configurations.
+If you find that the HTML that you passed is being sanitized and you wish to change it, then you can change the default `sanitizeHtmlOptions` property defined in the Global Grid Options, for more info on how to change these global options, see the [Docs - Global Grid Options](../grid-functionalities/global-options.md) and also take a look at the [GitHub - DOMPurify](https://github.com/cure53/DOMPurify#can-i-configure-it) configurations.

 ## Validators
 Each Editor needs to implement the `validate()` method which will be executed and validated before calling the `save()` method.
 Most Editor will simply validate that the value passed is correctly formed.
 The Float Editor is one of the more complex one and will first check if the number is a valid float then also check if `minValue` or `maxValue` was passed and if so validate against them.
 If any errors is found it will return an object of type `EditorValidatorOutput` (see the signature on top).